timothylimyl/robotx_od_pipeline/README.md

 2. Labelled the newly collect images.
 3. Retrain the network.

-Head over to `create_pipeline.md` for more info on how the whole thing is being set up.
+Edit 1: Head over to `create_pipeline.md` for more info on how the whole thing is being set up.

+**Edit 2 (As of 08/2020): TF2 is made available for the Object Detection API.
+TF2 provides with more selection of network models.
+If future members decides to shift to TF2, I recommend following this [TUTORIAL](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/index.html), please do read through what I have set up too as it will give u a better idea on the overall picture and the set up is 90% similar.**

 ## 0. Download the pipeline.